Move Safe Banner

 A New Way of Planning Safety

-Traditionally, our roads and streets have been designed with total throughput and capacity as the main function.
-This has led to traffic-related crashes to become one of the leading causes of preventable death in the United States and throughout the World.
-In Gaithersburg alone, 19 crashes resulted in the loss of life, while another 70 crashes results in a serious injury between 2019 and 2024.
+Traditionally, roads and streets have been designed with total throughput and capacity as the main function.
+This has led to traffic-related crashes becoming one of the leading causes of preventable death in the United States and throughout the world.
+In Gaithersburg alone, 19 crashes resulted in the loss of life, while another 70 crashes resulted in a serious injury between 2019 and 2024.
 These crashes shatter the peace and comfort of our community and irrevocably impact the lives of our loved ones and neighbors.

 Individuals in Gaithersburg Killed or Seriously Injured, 2019-2024